mikemayer67/XMLFunc/readme.md

 Argument List
 -------------

-The first element defines the arguments being passed.
-It is a container element whose contents define the names and types of each argument.
+The first element defines the arguments that will be passed to the XMLFunc's eval method.
+It is identified by the \<arglist> tag and is a container element whose contents define the names and types of each argument.
+These must appear in the same order that they will be passed to the eval method in the C++ code.
-These must appear in the same order that they will be passed in the Number vector or array in the native C/C++ code.
+There are no attributes defined for \<arglist>

 Each argument is defined with the \<arg> tag.